 Long-Term Effects

-In the long-term, however, constantly succumbing to instant gratification is not beneficial to us.
+In the long term, however, constantly succumbing to instant gratification is not beneficial to us.
 We can become anxious, stressed and unhappy if we are not achieving the goals that are important to us.
 If we are constantly unable to resist the temptation of instant gratification, we could well find that our goals will never be achieved.
 Thus, learning to sacrifice instant rewards for longer-term achievements will allow us to value hard work and effort, improve our self-esteem and ultimately be happier and more fulfilled.

 Tips for a Healthy Balance

 We’re not saying that you should never allow yourself to have that long-lie, piece of cake or extra night out.
 It’s really important to enjoy day-to-day life as well as work for your future.
 Just remember what you want your future to be, and why it feels important to you.
-Moderation is key, and if you do choose a short-term gratifier that sabotages your long-term plans, just be sure if will feel worth it tomorrow.
+Moderation is key, and if you do choose a short-term gratifier that sabotages your long-term plans, just be sure it will feel worth it tomorrow.

 Here are our tips for maintaining a healthy balance between instant and long-term gratification:

-• Congratulate yourself on how well you are doing: Remind yourself throughout that you are doing well and you will get there.
+Congratulate yourself on how well you are doing: Remind yourself throughout that you are doing well and you will get there.
 No matter where you are in your journey to achieving your goals, you can continue to be in a better position than you were before you started.
 It is important to remind yourself of this, even when your goals become more challenging to pursue.

 Techniques to Control Cravings and Urges

 One technique that we often use with clients at The Green Rooms, is the ‘read and then decide’ exercise.
 Write a list of probable consequences if you do and don’t do your particular self-sabotaging behaviour.
 It will list the consequences of this in your short, medium and long-term future.
-Have the list ready and when you feel the urge to self-sabotage and tell yourself that you will read your pre-written list and then make your decision.
+Have the list ready and when you feel the urge to self-sabotage, tell yourself that you will read your pre-written list and then make your decision.
 For example, the list of someone who is trying to lose weight but finds it difficult not to eat chocolate might look something like this…

 If I DO eat the large chocolate bar